Targeting users with flags

 Dates specified in the

-about UNIX date formatting, or convert a date and time to UNIX milliseconds read Current
+user object must be formatted in UNIX milliseconds: UNIX epoch * 1000.
+To learn more about UNIX date formatting, or convert a date and time to UNIX milliseconds read Current Millis.

-until the user logs in, use this unique identifier as both the user's key, and a custom attribute.
-The custom attribute could be named anything, but for this example it is named "uniqueId".
+- Use this unique identifier as both the user's key and a custom attribute until the user logs in.
+The custom attribute can be named anything, but for this example it is named "uniqueId".

-for all flags (or at least those that may effect logged out users), use the advanced option for all percentage rollouts to do rollouts based on the "uniqueId" custom attribute.
+- For all flags, or for those that may affect logged out users, use the advanced option for all percentage rollouts to do rollouts based on the "uniqueId" custom attribute.

-Let's turn a feature on for a group of external beta testers.
-First, we need to ensure that our backend sends a custom attribute called
+In this example, you will turn on a feature for a group of external beta testers.
+First, ensure that our back end sends a custom attribute called

 groups that identifies users that should be in the

-On the Targeting tab, we add a new rule, set the attribute name to
+Next, add a new rule on the Targeting tab.
+Set the attribute name to

 groups, the operator to

-beta_testers, the name of our group of beta testers.
+beta_testers, and the name of your group of beta testers.

-beta_testers group will see the new dashboard feature.
-We've also kept the feature on for our internal tester Ernesto, since there's still an Include rule for him.
+beta_testers group now see the new dashboard feature.
+You have also kept the feature on for your internal tester Ernesto, since there's still an Include rule for him.

 If you want to do a percentage rollout, select "percentage rollout" from the dropdown and allocate users accordingly.

-companies, whereby users will be bucketed by the value of their
+companies, whereby users will be assigned to a variation bucket based on the value of their

 LaunchDarkly defines a final default rollout rule for any users that don't match any of the previous sections on the page.
 As with other rules, you can choose to serve a specific variation, or apply a percentage rollout to any remaining users.